Getting started as quickly as possible¶

 nodeattr -n nodescommand to see your list of compute node hostnames, and

 pdsh -g nodes <command>to run commands across all nodes in your cluster.
-The Flight Compute Solo product is designed to support a single user, although multiple users can login using the same account.

 - Your cluster has an NFS shared filesystem mounted across all nodes, which your home-directory is part of.
 Copy data to and from the cluster using SCP/SFTP.
 The

 alces storagecommands provide access to object storage services including S3 and Dropbox.

 - Use the

 alces gridwarecommand to view and install software.
 The